 - 4. The significantly increased pit production capacity is not for the purpose of maintaining the safety and reliability of the existing U.S. nuclear weapons stockpile, but initially for the production of a new warhead known as the W87-1.
 This new warhead replacement program is connected to, and the driving force behind, the timing and scope of expanded pit production.
-Rather than examining the connected programmatic environmental impacts of the W87-1 program, which involves sites other than LANL and SRS including but not limited to the Lawrence Livermore National Laboratory ("LLNL") and the Waste Isolation Pilot Plant ("WIPP") and involves potential alternatives, cumulative impacts and possible mitigation measures, Defendants have failed to consider all other connected and similar actions in the existing NEPA documents. - 5.
-The proposed actions of expanding the number of pits to be produced at LANL and repurposing the MOX facility to allow for extensive production at SRS, along with the W87-1 program impacting several other sites, are "connected," "cumulative," and "similar" actions that must be analyzed in a new or supplemental PEIS. - 6.
-A major vulnerability to this overly ambitious plan for expanded plutonium pit production and production at multiple sites is the uncertainty of future disposal of radioactive transuranic ("TRU") wastes, which are plutonium wastes generated from pit production, and the failure to analyze this disposal issue under NEPA.
-The only repository for TRU waste in the country is the Waste Isolation Pilot Plant (WIPP) in southern New Mexico.
+Rather than examining the connected programmatic environmental impacts of pit production as well as potential alternatives, cumulative impacts, and possible mitigation measures relating to the W87-1 program, which involves sites other than LANL and SRS-including but not limited to the Lawrence Livermore National Laboratory ("LLNL") and the Waste Isolation Pilot Plant ("WIPP")-Defendants have failed to consider all other connected and similar actions in the existing NEPA documents. - 5.
+The proposed actions of expanding the number of pits to be produced at LANL and repurposing the MOX facility to allow for extensive production at SRS, along with the W87-1 program-to be supplied with these plutonium pits produced under this plan-impacting several other sites, are "connected," "cumulative," and "similar" actions that must be analyzed in a new or supplemental PEIS.

+- 6. A major vulnerability to this overly ambitious plan for expanded plutonium pit production at LANL and expanding production to multiple sites is the uncertainty of future disposal of radioactive transuranic ("TRU") wastes, which are plutonium wastes generated from pit production, and the failure to analyze this disposal issue under NEPA.
+The only repository for TRU waste in the country is the WIPP in southern New Mexico.
 Its current state-issued permit mandates that waste operations end in 2024 and that the facility move towards permanent closure.
-As a National Academy of Sciences has concluded,1 the WIPP is already oversubscribed for future waste from multiple sites and will overextend its capacity from this increase in TRU production from the pit project and other DOE projects set to generate large amounts of TRU waste.
-The Defendants have failed to meaningfully address this critical waste disposal question.

-7. DOE and NNSA's plan to drastically expand this production program both in total number of pits and in the number of production and waste disposal locations will saddle the already-burdened communities represented by the Plaintiff groups with a significant amount of nuclear waste and pollution that is in complete contravention to the President's Executive Order on Environmental Justice.
+As a National Academy of Sciences report has concluded, the WIPP is already oversubscribed for future waste from multiple sites and will overextend its capacity from this increase in TRU production from the pit project and other DOE projects set to generate large amounts of TRU waste.
+The Defendants have failed to meaningfully address this critical waste disposal question raised by the anticipated expansion of production at two different sites. - 7.
+DOE and NNSA's plan to fundamentally alter this production program in the number of production and waste disposal locations will saddle the already-burdened communities represented by the Plaintiffs with a significant amount of nuclear waste and pollution that is in complete contravention to the President's Executive Order on Environmental Justice and violates NEPA.
 Executive Order, Section 219, January 27, 2021.
 A programmatic review must be undertaken as a result.